eliotharper/journey-builder-dev-guide/tmp/code-blog-releases-post.md

 ### Contact Entry Mode (Jan 2015 Release)

 In previous Journey Builder releases, a Contact could not be in the same version of an Interaction simultaneously.

-This is an issue for Interactions where you need a Contact to enter the same Interaction more than once, for example in abandoned cart or post-purchase Interactions.
+This is an issue for Interactions where you need a Contact to enter the same Interaction more than once, for example in abandoned cart or post-purchase programs.

 In this new release, a Contact Entry Mode has been added to the Interaction Canvas that enables you to define whether a Contact can enter an Interaction once (across all Interaction versions), or enter the same Interaction multiple times.